-4.3.7.4 Advertising of establishments that sell alcohol shall include a statement of low-risk such as “know when to say when” or “please use our products legally and in a responsible manner.”
+Advertising of establishments that sell alcohol shall include a statement of low-risk such as “know when to say when” or “please use our products legally and in a responsible manner.”

-For additional policy details, consult Section 155, the Alcohol and Other Drugs: Unlawful and Unauthorized Use by Students and Employees, the Event Risk Management guidelines and the Greek Life Initiatives and Action Plan (policies are available in the Student Activities Office, Memorial Union 120, and online at www.ndsu.edu/MU).
+For additional policy details, consult Section 155, Alcohol and Other Drugs: Unlawful and Unauthorized Use by Students and Employees, and the Event Risk Management guidelines which is available in the Student Activities Office, Memorial Union 120, and online at www.ndsu.edu/MU).

-4.3.8 Exceptions to Alcohol/Drug Use

-Full or empty alcohol containers and/or drugs may be used in educational programs with educational purposes when officially requested by and conducted under the direction of university administrators with prior written approval from the president.
-Exceptions may be made as expressly permitted by law or as required for scientific research or teaching under the direction of faculty supervision.
-Programs that serve as fundraisers or at which admission is charged will not be eligible for exceptions to the alcohol policies.

-4.3.9 Good Samaritan Responsibilities
+3.9 Good Samaritan Responsibilities

-4.3.9.1 Student Hosts

-Student hosts have the responsibility to ensure the well being of their guests wherever events occur.
-If a guest needs emergency medical attention, student hosts are required to call an ambulance or other appropriate emergency personnel (ambulance, police, fire, etc.) to gain that assistance.
-Student hosts who fail to carry out this responsibility may be subject to serious university sanctions and may be potentially subject to additional civil and/or criminal liability.

-Student hosts who act properly and seek medical attention or police assistance will experience appropriate leniency in university sanctioning related to the event in which the medical emergency arose.

-4.3.9.2 Students

-All students are expected to protect the well being of fellow students and others wherever events occur.
-If a person needs emergency medical attention, students are expected to call an ambulance or other appropriate emergency response personnel (ambulance, police, fire, etc.) to gain that assistance.
+All students are expected to protect the well -being of fellow students and others wherever events occur.
+If a person needs emergency medical attention resulting from the use of alcohol or other drugs, students are expected to call an ambulance or other appropriate emergency response personnel (ambulance, police, fire, etc.) to gain that assistance.
 Students who fail to respond appropriately may be subject to serious university sanctions and may potentially be subject to additional civil and/or criminal liability.

-Students who act properly and seek medical attention or police assistance will experience appropriate leniency in university sanctioning related to the event in which the medical emergency arose.
+Students who appropriately report will not be subject to the Student Conduct process, nor will the incident become part of the student’s conduct record.
+However, all students [including the student(s) needing assistance and reporter(s)] may be required to have an educational meeting with university personnel.
+This protection may not apply if other conduct violations occurred with the same incident.
+This protection will apply only once in a two year period.
+Subsequent incidents will not be eligible for protection under this policy.

-4.3.10 Drugs Other Than Alcohol
+3.5Drugs Other Than Alcohol

-Drugs other than alcohol may include, but are not limited to, marijuana, K2, hashish, hash oil, cocaine, crack, Khat, LSD, inhalants, salvia divinorum, stimulants, depressants, hallucinogens, narcotics, designer drugs, anabolic steroids and other substances that alter one’s mental state.

-4.3.10.1 Possession, Consumption, Being Under the Influence of Drugs Other than Alcohol

-Possession, consumption and being under the influence of drugs other than alcohol are prohibited, except pursuant to a physician’s, dentist’s or other authorized medical personnel’s prescriptions.
+Possession, consumption, being under the influence, or transport of illegal drugs or any other controlled substances is prohibited, except pursuant to a physician’s, dentist’s or other authorized medical personnel’s prescriptions.
+The

-4.3.10.2 Transport, Manufacture, Exchange, Distribution, Purchase, Use, Sale of Illegal Drugs

-Transport, manufacture, exchange, distribution, purchase, use, sale of illegal drugs or any other controlled substances is prohibited except pursuant to a physician’s, dentist’s or other authorized personnel’s prescriptions.
+manufacture, exchange, distribution, purchase,, or sale of illegal drugs or controlled substances is prohibited.The

-4.3.11 Possession of Drug Paraphernalia

-Possession of drug paraphernalia for illegal drug use is prohibited.
+possession of drug paraphernalia for illegal drug use is prohibited as well.